-The Government was in June 2022 given the possibility to make temporary exceptions to patient rights to handle the mass influx of displaced persons from Ukraine.
+In June 2022, the Government was given the possibility to make temporary exceptions to patient rights to handle the mass influx of displaced persons from Ukraine.
 For instance, time limits for medical examination and treatment can be extended.
-The right to a reassessment of state of health (second opinion) can be suspended.
+The right to a reassessment of the state of health (second opinion) can be suspended.
 The right to choose between treatment locations throughout the country can also be suspended.

 The National Insurance Act Chapter 5 makes it possible to have full or partial compensation for a person's necessary expenses for health services.
 Chapter 6 provides financial compensation for certain additional expenses and special supervision or care due to permanent illness, injury or defect.
-Chapter 11 A regulates additional benefits to compensate for expenses like travel expenses and childcare, for implementing work-oriented measure to persons with reduced ability to work because of illness.
+Chapter 11 A regulates additional benefits.
+The purpose of additional benefits is to compensate for specific expenses incurred in connection with the implementation of a work-oriented measure.
+For example, travel expenses and childcare can be compensated.
+Additional benefits are benefits in case of illness according to the Social Security Ordinance.
+It is a condition for the right to additional benefits that the members' ability to work has been reduced to such an extent that they are prevented from retaining or obtaining income-generating work.
+Illness, injury or blemish must be a significant contributing factor to the reduced ability to work.

 In Norway all persons living with children under 18 years are entitled to child benefit without considering the parents income level.
-Parents with children from 0-5 years get the opportunity of kindergarten, which is subsidized from the Government and there is set a maximum level for parent's payment.
+Parents with children from 0-5 years receive the opportunity for their children to attend kindergarten, which is subsidized by the Government.
+There is also a maximum limit on parents' payments.
 Parents who do not use the opportunity of kindergarten, can get a cash support instead.
 Compulsory school starts at the age of six.
+Information for Ukrainians about kindergarten and compulsory school in Norway is available here.